doanhandonly/RAD-CSE151A-Project/README.md

 ### Dropping 0 Review Listings
 [Back to table of contents](#table-of-contents)

-Since we are trying to predict AirBnB review scores (for the purpose of finding out what makes a good review score), we will be dropping all listings that have 0 reviews.
+Since we are trying to predict AirBnB review scores (for the purpose of finding out what makes a good review score), we will be dropping all listings that have `0` reviews.
 This is because, from the perspective of our model, these rows do not provide any meaningful information into what makes a highly rated listing (since their review scores are `NaN`, and are missing by design).

-We remark that this still leaves us with almost 200 thousand rows, so the data remains large enough for a model.
+We remark that this still leaves us with `~200,000` rows and many features, so the data remains large enough for a model.

 ### Fixing Datatypes
 [Back to table of contents](#table-of-contents)